Machine Unlearning: A Comprehensive Survey: Traditional Centralized Machine Unlearning

 Then, \citeauthor{bourtoule2021machine} \cite{bourtoule2021machine} and \citeauthor{yanarcane2022unlearning} \cite{yanarcane2022unlearning} proposed advantaged methods unlearn samples suitable on deep neural networks.
 The primary idea of \cite{bourtoule2021machine, yanarcane2022unlearning} is also similar to the process shown in Fig. \ref{fig:naiveandspliteunlearn} (b).
 In \cite{bourtoule2021machine}, \citeauthor{bourtoule2021machine} named their unlearning method the SISA training approach.
-SISA was implemented on deep neural networks, including two Conv. layers followed by two FC layers, Wide ResNet-1-1 and ResNet-50 models on multiple datasets, including MNIST, Purchase, SVHN, CIFAR100, Imagenet, and Mini-Imagenet.
+SISA can be implemented on deep neural networks, training multiple sub-neural networks based on divided sub-datasets.
+When the unlearning request comes, SISA retrains the model of the shard, which contains the information about the erased samples.
+SISA is effective and efficient as it aggregates all sub-models final prediction results rather than aggregates all these models.
 Unlike the original split unlearning dividing the dataset and transforming learning algorithms to summation form, \citeauthor{yanarcane2022unlearning} proposed ARCANE \cite{yanarcane2022unlearning}, which transforms conventional ML into ensembling multiple one-class classification tasks.
-When many unlearning requests come, it can reduce retraining costs, which is not considered by previous work.
+When many unlearning requests come, it can reduce retraining costs, which was not considered in previous work.

-\citeauthor{chen2022recommendation} extended exact unlearning methods to recommendation tasks and proposed RecEraser \cite{chen2022recommendation}, which has similar architecture as split unlearning in Fig. \ref{fig:naiveandspliteunlearn} (b).
+\citeauthor{chen2022recommendation}~\cite{chen2022recommendation} extended exact unlearning methods to recommendation tasks and proposed RecEraser, which has similar architecture as split unlearning in Fig. \ref{fig:naiveandspliteunlearn} (b).
 RecEraser is tailored to recommendation systems, which can efficiently implement unlearning.
-Specifically, they designed three data partition schemes to split recommendation data into balanced pieces and propose an adaptive aggregation method based on an attention mechanism.
-They conducted the experimental evaluation on three real-world datasets, YELP2018, Movielens-1m, and Movielens-10m.
-These three datasets are widely used to assess the effectiveness and efficiency of recommendation models.
+Specifically, they designed three data division schemes to partition recommendation data into balanced pieces and created an adaptive aggregation algorithm utilizing an attention mechanism.
+They conducted the experiments on representative real-world datasets, which are usually employed to assess the effectiveness and efficiency of recommendation models.